 Researchers in the College of Public Health and Human Sciences are working to reverse this trend, including Assistant Professor Deborah John and Assistant Professor Siew Sun Wong, discuss childhood obesity, how to prevent children from becoming obese and what to do if there’s already a problem.

-Click here to learn more about Deborah’s research with GROW Healthy Kids and Communities, and click here to read more about Siew Sun’s research with WAVE~Ripples for a Change.
+Click here to learn more about Deborah’s research with GROW Healthy Kids and Communities.
 Read more about National Childhood Obesity Awareness Month.

 - About one-third of children and adolescents ages 6 to 19 are considered to be overweight or obese.
 More than one in six children and adolescents ages 6 to 19 are considered to be obese.